FAQ’s on Farming Tools / Frequently Asked Questions About Farming Tools:

 What is a sickle and what are its uses?

 A sickle is also known as a bagging tool or reaping tool which has curved blades of different varieties and a short handle.
 This hand tool is most importantly used for harvesting/reaping grain crops, cutting dry or fresh forage for livestock.
-The inside of the curve is a sharp blade which is used to slice multiple stems at the same time.
+The inside of the curve is a sharp blade that is used to slice multiple stems at the same time.
 The cutting action while using a sickle is from left to right for a right-handed user and it is swung in the opposite way when used free.
-Sickles are also commonly known as grass-hook, swap-hook, rip-hook, slash-hook, reaping hook, brishing hook or bagging hook.
+Sickles is also commonly known as grass-hook, swap-hook, rip-hook, slash-hook, reaping hook, brishing hook or bagging hook.

 What are the differences between a scythe and a sickle?